Ditectrev/DP-203/README.md

 - [ ] hopping
 - [ ] sliding

-### Solution: You use an Azure Synapse Analytics serverless SQL pool to create an external table that has an additional DateTime column.
-Does this meet the goal?

-- [ ] Yes
-- [x] No

 ### You need to design a solution that will process streaming data from an Azure Event Hub and output the data to Azure Data Lake Storage.
 The solution must ensure that analysts can interactively query the streaming data.
 What should you use?

 - [ ] event triggers in Azure Data Factory.